15 of the Best Online Wholesale Markets for Your Business

 For example, I once got screwed over by a dodgy supplier that I found on another wholesale market.
 Long story short, I lost a lot of money – all of my money actually and some of my investor’s.

 In retrospect, I’m confident that if I’d used Handshake, that wouldn’t have happened.
 Why?
 Because unlike many online wholesale markets, Handshake isn’t the wild-wild-west.
-Every supplier on the platform is literally hand-picked and verified before being listed.
+Every supplier and product collection on the platform is literally hand-picked and verified before being listed.

 Plus, unlike most of the wholesale markets on this list, you don’t need to contact suppliers to ask for pricing information and negotiate orders.
 Instead, Handshake allows you to check out on the website – just like you would normally.